 Tax lists and guild registers

 These documents often stretch back into the Middle Ages, and can help identify a family or, in the case of guilds, show a father-son relationship.
 The FHL has microfilmed just a fraction of these records, but a fair number have been published.
 You can find those in Der Schluessel (The Key), which acts as a German-language equivalent of the Periodical Source Index (PERSI), the leading guide to English-and French-language genealogy articles.
-Der Schluessel summarizes articles — including surname references — in nearly 100 periodicals dealing with genealogy and heraldry of German-speaking people.
+Der Schluessel summarizes articles—including surname references—in nearly 100 periodicals dealing with genealogy and heraldry of German-speaking people.
 It’s indexed by subject, surname and location, so you can study a family or a geographic area.
 The Library of Congress in Washington, DC, has nine printed Der Schluessel volumes covering 1950 to 1986.
 Other large genealogical libraries have smaller Der Schluessel collections.
-Once you find an article, check the FHL’s online catalog — many of these periodicals are on microfilm.
+Once you find an article, check the FamilySearch catalog—many of these periodicals were once recorded on microfilm.

 5. Refer to These Tips for Translating German Records

 You’re probably thinking, “But most of these records are in German, right?”
 That’s true, but don’t assume that lack of German fluency is a problem.
 Most German record groups follow some sort of template (birth dates in one column, parents’ names in the next and so on) — figure it out, learn a few key terms, and you’re on your way to deciphering the record.
 FamilySearch’s German Genealogical Word List will help.